Turkey flies 3 suspected Gulenists from Gabon in covert swoop

 In March, five teachers and a doctor, all Turkish nationals alleged to be Gulenists, were flown back to Turkey from Kosovo in a hugely contentious operation carried out by the Pristina interior ministry and MIT.

-The operation sparked a crisis in Kosovo, with both the prime minister and president protesting that they were not informed.
+The operation sparked a crisis in Kosovo, with both the prime minister and president protesting that they were not informed of the operation.

 The government said its intelligence agency had brought back from abroad a total of 80 suspected members of the Gulen movement, without elaborating further on the countries.